 In 2004, the Municipal Railway acquired 11 additional PCC cars from New Jersey Transit.
 These cars were built for the Twin Cities Rapid Transit Company in 1946-1948.
 They were sold to NJT in 1953 and operated in the Newark Subway until retirement.
-MUNI is rebuilding these cars and they entered service on the F Line as they became available.
+Brookville Equipment Co. rebuilt these cars and they entered service on the F Line as they became available.
 For various reasons, MUNI has had to regularly supplement streetcars with buses to meet the demand s of ridership over the years.

-Service is provided up to 20 hours per day, 365 days per year.
+Service on the F Line is provided up to 20 hours per day, 365 days per year.
 Cars operate until after midnight, and the first cars return to the line before 6:00 a.m.
 Service on the E line noirmally operates from 10:00 AM to 7:00 PM daily.

 Frequency of service varies, but schedules call for service at least every ten minutes.
 However, the tremendous popularity of the F-line exceeds the current number of cars available to meet the demand.